siligam/sworkflow/README.md

 # Presentation

-I talked about this tool in one of GoeHPCoffee sessions at GWDG.
-The presentation not only covers a brief overview of slurm's `--dependency` feature but also showcases usage of this package with few examples.
+I gave talk about this tool (in its early development stage) in one of GoeHPCoffee sessions at GWDG.
+The presentation covers a brief overview of slurm's `--dependency` feature and also showcases usage of this package with few examples.

 Presentation link: https://pad.gwdg.de/ZVBwU_rPSOih4PWK0B3wMA?view